-OTHER POST EMPLOYMENT BENEFITS . . .
-The City provides post-employment medical care ("OPEB") for retired employees through a single-employer defined benefit medical plan.
+Plan Description...
+The City provides post-employment medical care, which is also an OPEB, for retired employees through a single-employer defined benefit medical plan.
 The plan provides medical benefits for eligible retirees, their spouses and dependents though the City's group health insurance plans, which covers both active and retired members.
-The benefits, benefit levels, and contribution rates are approved annually by the City management as part of the budget process.
+The benefits, benefit levels, and contribution rates are recommended annually by the City management as part of the budget process.
 Any changes in rate subsidies for retirees are approved by the City Council.
 Since an irrevocable trust has not been established, the plan is not accounted for as a trust fund.
 The plan does not issue a separate financial report.

+Benefits Provided...
 The City provides post-employment medical, dental, and vision care benefits to its retirees.
 To be eligible for benefits, an employee must qualify for retirement under the TMRS or the Firemen's Fund.
 Retirees must make a one-time irrevocable decision to choose benefits at the time of retirement, after that their eligibility for the benefits ceases.
+However, retirees can move between plans and can add and drop dependents based on qualifying events.